rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 **Conditions Governing Access--Restrictions on Access note field in ArchivesSpace:**

 *	The Conditions Governing Access note is used for both information about access restrictions due to the nature of the information in the materials being described and for information about physical access restrictions, with no distinction between the two.
-*	The first note listed should be prefaced with "Special restrictions apply:" before the rest of the note.
+*	The first note listed should be preceded by "Special restrictions apply:" before the rest of the note.
 *	Standard informational notes can be added in a single note field, with a space in between notes, unless the note requires the system to take a separate action (i.e. restrict items until a particular date).
 If the note requires the system to take action to impose restrictions and make containers unrequestable, that that note should be in a separate Conditions Governing Access note.
 *	You will want to add a Conditions Governing Access note that requires system action at the appropriate hierarchical level, since it will apply to all series/subseries/AOs beneath that level and note.